Gordon-MIT Engineering Leadership Program

 "Initiative was probably one of Max's strongest attributes: He clearly expressed a desire to take on as large of a project as he could (considering his intern status), and he completely owned the projects he took on.
 I was very impressed with his efforts." — J.E, InternshipPlus Supervisor, GE Aviation

 As a result of the engineering leadership training and development students get in GEL, they are prepared to work in almost any company.
-In addition to the companies shown below, GELs work at General Atomics Aeronautical Systems, Airbus, Inc., Booz Allen Hamilton, PowerAdvocate, Levitronix, Pelton & Crane, and serve in the U.S. Air Force and U.S. Navy.
+In addition to the companies shown below, GELs work at General Atomics Aeronautical Systems, Airbus, Inc., PowerAdvocate, Levitronix, Pelton & Crane, and serve as officers in the U.S. Armed Forces.

 Read more about GEL requirements in the GEL handbook.